What is Tule Springs?

-The first interpretive trail system is being developed near the urban core of North Las Vegas, which will provide an opportunity to Las Vegas residents and visitors to explore the Monument and introduce them to the unique geologic features and ecosystem that led to these rich fossil deposits.
+The first interpretive trail system is being developed near the urban core of North Las Vegas, which will provide an opportunity to Las Vegas residents and visitors to explore the State Park and the National Monument.
+These trails will introduce them to the unique geologic features, ecosystems, fossil deposits and the history of Tule Springs.

 It’s important to remember that all park resources – fossils, plants, animals, artifacts, minerals and rocks – are to remain as you find them.
 Federal and State regulations prohibit off-roading in the park and only approved vehicles are permitted on designated roads.
 For more guidance on things to do and park regulations, please visit the Tule Springs Fossil Beds National Monument or Ice Age Fossils State Park webpages.

-Due to its proximity to the developed portion of Las Vegas, many areas in the Monument have been severely impacted by dumping, off-road driving and shooting activities.
+Due to its proximity to the developed portion of Las Vegas, many areas in Tule Springs have been severely impacted by dumping, off-road vehicles and shooting activities.
 Protectors has hosted several cleanup events, but many more will be needed in the coming years.
-Protectors assists the Park Service with the recruitment and training of volunteers for these efforts, as well as assisting the NPS with the costs of these cleanup activities.
+Protectors assists the National Park Service and Nevada State Parks with the recruitment and training of volunteers for these efforts, as well as assisting both organizations with the costs of these cleanup activities.

-The area surrounding an arid desert wash on the northern outskirts of Las Vegas, known as Tule Springs, is the home to thousands of Ice Age fossils and Tule Springs Fossil Beds National Monument.
+The area surrounding an arid desert wash on the northern outskirts of Las Vegas, known as Tule Springs, is the home to thousands of Ice Age fossils.
 Tule Springs has a rich history of discovery and is one of the most significant fossil beds in the American southwest.
 Fossil remains lay undisturbed for millennia, but thousands of Pleistocene-aged fossils have been found in Tule Springs, while untold numbers remain in the ground for future scientific excavation, examination and public viewing.
-What makes this area unique is the vast span of time the fossils represent, nearly 100,000 years, offering important insight into the Ice Ages, as well as multiple warming and cooling periods.
+What makes this area unique is the vast span of time the fossils represent, nearly 100,000 years, offering important insight into the Ice Ages, as well as multiple warming and cooling periods known as glacial cycles.